Muhanna97/guardian_guidance/readme.txt

 ---------------------- Relevant sections -------------------
+guidance.py creates the tasks, connects and takes off the tasks are for guidance and obstacle proximity checking, and are defined in guardian.py userDefines.py has settable params that might need to be changed to tune perfomrace

 The step method in the checkObstacle and gotoGuardian3 classes are run repeatedly by the scheduler, according to the scheduled frequency of the task
-The code that matters starts around line 420.
-Above is just a bunch of funtions that will be split into a package elsewhere.

-Some useful user params are on line 593 ish
-The obstacle location is on line 538 ish